BrunoCecco/DecodingDemocracy/README.md

 6. Copy the notebook [notebook.ipynb](./notebook.ipynb) into a Google Colab notebook under the `DecodingDemocracy/` folder.
 7. Run the first 3 cells in the notebook to create and populate the database called `db.sqlite` with the consultations data.
 Check these were created successfully.

-## Instructions to run the web dashboard
+## Instructions to run the web dashboard locally

 1. Clone this repository to your local machine (`git clone https://github.com/BrunoCecco/DecodingDemocracy.git`).
 2. `cd website`